facebookresearch/nevergrad/docs/adding_an_algorithm.md

 Benchmarks are implemented in two files [experiments.py](../nevergrad/benchmark/experiments.py) and [frozenexperiments.py](../nevergrad/benchmark/frozenexperiments.py).
 While the former can be freely modified (benchmarks will be regularly added and removed), the latter file implements experiments which should not be modified when adding an algorithm, because they are used in tests, or for reproducibility of published results.

 Providing some benchmark results along your pull requests will highlight the interest of your algorithm.
 It is however not required.
-For now, there is no standard apprroach for benchmarking your algorithm.
+For now, there is no standard approach for benchmarking your algorithm.
 You can implement your own benchmark, or copy an existing one and add your algorithm.
 Feel free to propose other solutions.

 ### How benchmarks are implemented